 One of the most common questions parents have is when to take their child to the emergency department versus when to take them to urgent care or their pediatrician.
-In her latest video, My Pocket Pediatrician Dr. Lili Moran explains the difference between a medical emergency and medical urgency and gives advice on when to go to the emergency department.
+Here, we explain the difference between a medical emergency and medical urgency and give advice on when to go to the emergency department.

 When to go to the emergency department